tejashbutani/IV_alert_system/README.md

-# IV_alert_system
+# Medical Assistance

-We are designing iot based project from which we get alerts when the iv bottle is about to get empty.

-Challenges:

-- We cannot use most of sensors directly as plastic casing of bottle can be open in any way as it will lead to contamination of te content.
+We are designing An mobile app which store medical details of the person and it also stores its medical reporthistoy.